Best Brokerages for Investing in US Stocks - How to Buy US Stocks

 As for the overseas brokerages, I would look at TD Ameritrade because you can’t beat free.
 But note the hefty US$25 (S$33.80) withdrawal fee.

-Otherwise, your next best option would be the Interactive Brokers Singapore’s tiered account with its low fees of US$0.0035 per share (min.
+Otherwise, your next best option would be Interactive Brokers Singapore’s tiered account with its low fees of US$0.0035 per share (min.
 US$0.35)Â and one free withdrawal every month (S$15 per withdrawal thereafter).

 The best part?
 You can buy fractional shares on Interactive Brokers as well!